zaha-eco/docs/docs/guides/20-configuring-settings.md

 ## Settings Inheritance

 Print Tracker settings are inherited through [hierarchy](./entities#Hierarchy).
-This means that when a new entity or device is created in Print Tracker, its settings and alerts will come from the first [parent entity](./entities#Parent-entity) in its hierarchy with an setting value explicitly set.
+This means that when a new entity or device is created in Print Tracker, its settings and alerts will come from the first [parent entity](./entities#Parent-entity) in its hierarchy with a setting value explicitly set.

 ### Inheriting Settings

 Settings natively flow from the top down, according to [hierarchy](./entities#Hierarchy).
-Custom settings that you want to apply to your entire fleet should be set one time at your [top level entity](./entities#Top-Level-Entity), while settings that only apply to a particular entity or device should be explicitly set at that level.
+Custom settings you want to apply to your entire fleet should be set one time at your [top level entity](./entities#Top-Level-Entity), while settings that only apply to a particular entity or device should be explicitly set at that level.

 ### Overriding Settings